Frequently Asked Questions

 Can international students apply to pre-professional programs?

 International students can participate in pre-professional programs.
 However, international students should be aware that after they complete their courses of study at Berea College, they must go through a separate application process with the college, university, or institute that they will wish to attend after Berea College.
-Furthermore, international students will have to reapply for a new student visa with the new school that they wish to attend.
-There is never a guarantee that an international student will be granted the new visa to continue studying somewhere else.
+When transferring to, or beginning graduate studies at a new college or university, an international student will have their I-20 transferred to the new school.
+A new visa is only required if the student leaves and needs to re-enter the United States.

 Does Berea College accept international transfer students?